 A quality home theater requires designers to minimize light and reflection; this means any windows will need to be covered to stop light leaking.
 Similarly, mirrors and glass aren’t good design choices as the light from the screen can bounce off them and create a glare.

 Viewers should be able to immerse themselves in the film with no distractions.
 Reflective surfaces cause the image on the screen to be distorted and can detract from the overall experience.

-colors to paint a home theater
+The best colors to paint a home theater

 Like mirrors and glass, lighter colors reflect light.
 Lighter walls are rarely practical, and when there’s a bright scene on the screen, the light will bounce off the walls regardless of whether the paint is glossy or matte.

 Choosing the paint should be less about making an impression, and more about finding a solution that complements the overall design without overpowering the screen.
 We recommend going with the darkest colors possible.
 That doesn’t necessarily limit the options; there are still plenty of ways to get creative when it comes to the paint colors.

 Painting the ceiling is another pro tip.
 It helps with the image glare and creates a uniform look in the theater.

 Now, let’s have a look at the four best colors to paint home theaters.